Maryland Medical Marijuana Card

 Step 4: Finish the application for the state

-- Providing identification and evidence of residency
+- Presenting identification and proof of residency

-- Making the application fee payment
+- Payment of the application fee

 Step 5: Get your card for medical marijuana